rapid7/insightconnect-workflows/workflows/Quarantine_Asset_with_Insight_Agent_from_InsightIDR_UBA_Alert/help.md

 # Description

 Quarantining a compromised asset can limit the scope of an attack and buy valuable time to investigate and contain the threat.
-This workflow quarantines an asset that has an Insight agent on it from an InsightIDR Flagged Hash UBA alert.
+This workflow quarantines an asset that has an Insight agent on it from an InsightIDR UBA alert.

+This workflow can be used with the following types of UBA alerts:

+`Brute Force - Local Account`

+`Flagged Hash on Asset`

+`Flagged Process on Asset`

 # Key Features